 And find out why you're closer to being a great singer than you think

-It can be tricky to sing a karaoke song that is orginally sung by a woman if you are a man - and vice versa.
-Even if you have the same gender, it can be tricky to sing it if the singer has a different vocal range.
-For example, if you're a bariton and they're tenor.
+It can be tricky to sing a karaoke song that is originally sung by a woman if you are a man - and vice versa.
+Sometimes the song is just too low or too high, regardless of the gender of the original singer.

 That doesn't mean you can't sing the songs.
 You can make it easy.
 Two hacks: